urbanironbeam/dss-cleaning-data/README.md

 Simply execute the [run_analysis.R](run_analysis.R) script.

 In your current working directory it will:
-1. Download the source data to a file called `source-data.zip`
+1. Download the source data to a file called `source-data.zip` (if not already in your working directory)
 2. Extract the source data into a directory called `source-data`
 3. Generate the first data set and serialize it as a comma seperated file: `data_set_1.csv'
 3. Generate the second data set and serialize it as a comma seperated file: `data_set_2.csv'